C++ application programming interface

 Useful el methods:

-control(),count(),value(): raw integer representation sent to the streamer/RLE decoderkind(): returns the derivedel_typemode(): returns the regular-mode bits from the control wordno_strobe(),is_stored(),store_slot(): inspect regular-element control metadatatrigger_pattern(),trigger_mask(),trigger_is_final(): inspect trigger elementsupdated_value(value_t): compute the effective streamed output for a previous output statedesc(): detailed debug descriptiondecode(): currently exposes extra control decorations such as thestoreslotregular_token()andsequence_record(): render the element into the PulsePins text sequence grammar
+control(),count(),value(): raw integer representation sent to the streamer/RLE decoderkind(): returns the derivedel_typemode(): returns the regular-mode bits from the control wordno_strobe(),is_stored(),store_slot(): inspect regular-element control metadatatrigger_pattern(),trigger_mask(),trigger_is_final(): inspect trigger elementsupdated_value(value_t): compute the effective streamed output for a previous output statedesc(): detailed debug descriptiondecode(): includes extra control decorations such as thestoreslotregular_token()andsequence_record(): render the element into the PulsePins text sequence grammar

-Preferred transformation helpers on el are now immutable:
+Preferred transformation helpers on el are immutable:

 stored_in(int)with_control(control_t)with_count(count_t)with_counter(Counter)with_regular_value(Value)as_bitload_after(value_t)